louisryan/Twitter_Analysis/readme.md

 5. To start monitoring mentions or hashtags, insert job row into job table:
 	* job_id: an INT you can choose
-	* zhead: an INT, you'll use this to identify the head
+	* head: an INT, you'll use this to identify the head
 	* since_id_str: can be blank for new jobs
 	* query: the "q=params" part of a Twitter Search Query (see https://dev.twitter.com/docs/using-search)
-	* description: a note to yourself about what this job does, will print in verbose mode
+	* description: a note to yourself about what this job does. i.e. "Scraping mentions of Boyle Sports"
 	* last_count: NULL for new jobs
 	* last_run: NULL for new jobs
 	* analysis_state: 0 for new jobs